third774/kevinkipp.com/src/content/blog/qr-code-doorbells.md

 ---
 {
-  'title': 'QR code doorbells',
+  "title": "QR code doorbells",
-  'description': 'How to hack together a QR code doorbell with Discord, Remix, and Cloudflare Workers', 'heroImage': '../../assets/door-knocker.jpg', 'published': '2023-09-08T23:55:28-05:00',
+  "description": "How to hack together a QR code doorbell with Discord, Remix, and Cloudflare Workers", "heroImage": "../../assets/door-knocker.jpg", "published": "2023-09-08T23:55:28-05:00",
-  'heroAlt': 'An old door knocker in the shape of a lion holding a ring in its mouth', }
+  "heroAlt": "An old door knocker in the shape of a lion holding a ring in its mouth", }
 ---